 They’re open every day of the week from 8:30am to 4:30pm.

-The property has a wide array of facilities including a petting zoo, botanical garden, koi pond, museum, mini-zoo, aviary, restaurant, grill, souvenir shop, and of course amenities like clean restrooms and changing rooms since this is a paid tourist attraction, not at all uncommercialized my usual waterfall adventures.
+The property boasts various facilities: a petting zoo, botanical garden, koi pond, museum, mini-zoo, aviary, restaurant, grill, and souvenir shop.
+It also offers clean restrooms and changing rooms, typical for paid tourist attractions, unlike my usual waterfall adventures.
 Guided tours are also available.

 This waterfall has the advantage of a smaller crowd.

-‘Coyaba’ probably suited it better, from the waterfall, minimal edits which have been made to make it a safe and appealing destination, the rich untouched jungle-like foliage, and the bursts of color in between from the numerous tropical flowers including heliconias, hibiscuses, and bird of paradise.
+‘”Coyaba’ probably suited it better, from the waterfall.
+Minimal edits have been made to make it a safe and appealing destination, with rich untouched jungle-like foliage.”

 The Konoko Falls is multifaceted – here, you will be able to enjoy the falls, and also spend time at the onsite zoo, museum, aviary, and even feed the fishes in the Koi pond.